Written by Cristina Flores, Regional Director

-What is Mosquito Surveillance and why is it necessary?
+What is a Mosquito Surveillance Program?

-Mosquito Surveillance is the routine monitoring of both larval and adult mosquito populations over the course of an entire mosquito season.
-Such mosquito surveillance is critical to a successful municipal or commercial mosquito control program for several reasons:
+Mosquito Surveillance Programs involve the routine monitoring of both larval and adult mosquito populations over the course of an entire mosquito season.

 1. Monitoring changes in mosquito populations